Balasubramanian-pg/SQL-Portfolio/Car Price/Automative Cost Analysis.md

 * **Clarity and comprehensiveness** of the data analysis report and visualizations.
 * **Value of insights** to stakeholders (e.g., automotive manufacturers, consumers).

-This document provides a framework for the data analysis project.
-The specific requirements and scope may be adjusted based on the availability of data, the resources available, and the specific research questions to be addressed.

-This revised version provides a more professional and structured approach, adhering to typical data analysis requirement document standards.
-It includes:

-* **Clear and concise language:** Uses professional terminology and avoids overly casual language.
-* **Structured format:** Follows a logical flow with clear headings and subheadings.
-* **Specific objectives:** Clearly defines the goals and aims of the analysis.
-* **Detailed data requirements:** Specifies the necessary data sources and their attributes.
-* **Comprehensive analysis methods:** Outlines a range of analytical techniques to be employed.
-* **Well-defined deliverables:** Specifies the expected outputs of the project.
-* **Consideration of tools and technologies:** Lists potential tools and technologies for data analysis and visualization.
-* **Project management considerations:** Includes aspects like timeline, communication, and collaboration.
-* **Success metrics:** Defines how the success of the project will be measured.

-This enhanced document provides a solid foundation for a successful data analysis project on automotive pricing.